shoutem/shoutem.github.io/docs/extensions/tutorials/_posts/1970-01-10-DebugSettingsPages.md

 ## Settings page development flow

-If you try to develop [settings pages]({{ site.url }}/docs/extensions/tutorials/writing-settings-page) you will know how to create extension, add settings page, reference it, push it so it's visible in Shoutem Builder.
-After that every change in code is only visible in Builder if you push changes with `shoutem push` and Builder reload in browser.
+If you try to develop [settings pages]({{ site.url }}/docs/extensions/tutorials/writing-react-settings-page) you will know how to create extension, add settings page, reference it, push it so it's visible in Shoutem Builder.
+After that every change in code is only visible in Builder if you push changes with `shoutem push` and reload the Builder in the browser.

 To make your development experience efficient and comfortable as much as possible we introduced `Debug` button on each settings page in Builder that you own as developer.